open/close all folders

 - There's a trailer for Pedobear: The Bed Intruder slated for release on February 31st, 2012.

-- There's a fake IMDB page out there somewhere for what sounds like a truly dreadful In Name Only film adaptation of China Miéville's Perdido Street Station.
-It's had many Mieville fans absolutely furious until they notice it's a satire.
+- For years there was a fake IMDB page out there somewhere for what sounds like a truly dreadful In-Name-Only film adaptation of China Miéville's Perdido Street Station that had every kind of Adaptation Decay imaginable.
+It had many Mieville fans absolutely furious until they noticed that it wasn't on an actual IMDB web address.

 - LoadingReadyRun made a fake trailer for an action movie, Seth McDebit: Combat Accountant.